GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Experiment

 \subsection{Participants}

 We recruited 121 Japanese university and graduate students via social networking services.
-Applicants were screened to exclude those who (1) had prior close friendships with Chinese international students, (2) had lived or studied in China, or (3) had formal experience studying the Chinese language, yielding 60 eligible respondents.
-18 participants were randomly selected and randomly assigned to six groups of three.
-The six groups were then randomly allocated to either the experimental condition or the control condition.\footnote{One participant in Group~6 (control) withdrew shortly before the session, so this group completed the experiment with two members.} The final sample comprised 17 Japanese students ($M_{\text{age}} = 24.12$, $SD = 3.71$; 10 female, 7 male): 9 in the experimental condition ($M_{\text{age}} = 23.67$, $SD = 3.54$; 5 female, 4 male) and 8 in the control condition ($M_{\text{age}} = 24.62$, $SD = 4.07$; 5 female, 3 male).
-Two participants (one per condition) reported having Chinese acquaintances other than international students in their daily life.
-Table~\ref{tab:participants} summarizes participants' demographics.
-The outgroup comprised 3 Chinese international students enrolled at Japanese universities ($M_{\text{age}}$ = 20.67, $SD$ = 2.89; 1 female, 2 male).
-They participated as a single group in one outgroup session to generate the grounding data for GroupEnvoy; the same data were used across all experimental sessions.
-They had no involvement in the main experimental sessions.
+Applicants were screened to exclude those who (1) had prior close friendships with Chinese international students, (2) had lived or studied in China, or (3) had formal experience studying Chinese, leaving 60 eligible applicants.
+These criteria were designed to exclude participants likely to have more positive baseline outgroup attitudes while avoiding restrictive screening, given the high prevalence of Chinese acquaintances in Japan.
+18 participants were randomly assigned to six groups of three and to either the experimental or control condition (three groups per condition).\footnote{One participant in Group~6 withdrew shortly before the session, so this group completed the experiment with two members.} The final sample comprised 17 Japanese students: 9 in the experimental condition ($M = 23.67$, $SD = 3.54$) and 8 in the control condition ($M = 24.62$, $SD = 4.07$).
+The outgroup comprised 3 Chinese international students enrolled at Japanese universities ($M = 20.67$, $SD = 2.89$) who participated in a single outgroup session to generate the grounding data for GroupEnvoy.
 All participants provided written informed consent before participation and were compensated with a 3700 JPY gift card.
-This study was reviewed and approved by the Ethical Review Committee for Experimental Research involving Human Subjects at our institution.
+This study was reviewed and approved by the Ethical Review Committee for Experimental Research involving Human Subjects at the University of Tokyo.